JeffGiroux/f5_terraform/AWS/Standalone/README.md

 - ***Important***: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
 - This template requires one or more service accounts for the BIG-IP instance to perform various tasks:
-  - AWS Secrets Manager - requires IAM Profile (see TBD)
+  - AWS Secrets Manager - requires IAM Profile to retrieve secrets (see [IAM policy examples for secrets in AWS Secrets Manager](https://docs.aws.amazon.com/mediaconnect/latest/ug/iam-policy-examples-asm-secrets.html))
     - Performed by VM instance during onboarding to retrieve passwords and private keys
   - Backend pool service discovery - requires various roles
     - Performed by F5 Application Services AS3